PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

 \subsection{Acknowledgement}

-The author thanks Syu Kato, Bernard Leclerc, Christof Gei\ss, Yuya Mizuno, Yoshiyuki Kimura, Ryo Fujita and Yuya Ikeda for their valuable discussions and comments on this work.
-Especially, the author express gratitude to his supervisor Syu Kato for his guidance for geometric representation theory about affine Grassmannians and quiver varieties.
-Bernard Leclerc carefully read a draft of this paper and was kind to point out some errors.
+The author thanks Ryo Fujita, Christof Gei\ss, Yuya Ikeda, Syu Kato, Yoshiyuki Kimura, Bernard Leclerc and Yuya Mizuno for their valuable discussions and comments on this work.
+Especially, the author expresses gratitude to his supervisor Syu Kato for his guidance for geometric representation theory about affine Grassmannians and quiver varieties.
+The author was indebted to Bernard Leclerc because he carefully read a draft of this paper and was kind to give many constructive suggestions.
 A part of this work about Harder-Narasimhan polytopes is motivated from a conversation with Yuya Mizuno and Yoshiyuki Kimura.
 He also thanks all of his colleagues for their special effort in difficult situations of the COVID-19 pandemic.
-The author should thank his previous supervisor Katsuhiko Kikuchi because he learned representation theory of associative algebras and the works of Gei\ss-Leclerc-Schr\"oer from his master course in Kyoto University.
 Finally, the author was indebted to anonymous referees for their constructible suggestions.